Skip to main content Skip to footer

 Key elements included:

-• Stage-specific qualification: Improved deal progression criteria
+• Stage-specific qualification: improved deal progression and forecast confidence.

-• Technology implementation: Enhanced visibility and tracking
+• Technology implementation: increased visibility and execution consistency.

 Example 2: B2B services firm reducing sales cycle by 40%